danKravchenko/Tailwind-CSS-Landing-Page-Template-Community-/README.md

-For using js moduls need to connect local server (Open Server for exp.)
+For using js modules need to connect local server (Open Server for exp.)